FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 18th February at 5pm.md

 the colleges and schools, highlighting how they hoped businesses and connections would

-grow and benefit from this partnership.---
+grow and benefit from this partnership.
+---
 **3**

 The Members also referred to the strong Irish connections with Savannah and highlighted